ADVAIR DISKUS (FLUTICASONE PROPIONATE/SALMETEROL XINAFOATE)

 Asthma is a chronic condition in which your airways narrow and swell and produce extra mucus which can make breathing difficult and trigger coughing, wheezing and shortness of breath.
 Asthma symptoms may be triggered by physical activity for some people, while others may experience symptoms as a result of contact with allergens.
 While some may experience minor symptoms with asthma; for others it can be a more serious condition that interferes with daily activities and poses the risk of a life-threatening asthma attack.
 Asthma cannot be cured, but the symptoms can be managed.

 Advair Diskus or Fluticasone Propionate/Salmeterol Xinafoate generic may also be prescribed to treat chronic obstructive pulmonary disease (COPD), a chronic inflammatory lung condition.
 Emphysema and chronic bronchitis are the two most common conditions that contribute to COPD.

 Before You Use Advair Diskus

 Tell your doctor if you are pregnant, may become pregnant, or are breast-feeding before using Advair Diskus.
-Disclose other medical conditions you have and list any OTC and Rx medication you take, including vitamin and dietary supplements and homeopathic remedies.
+Disclose other medical conditions you have and provide a list of any non-prescription medications and Rx medication you take, including vitamin and dietary supplements and homeopathic remedies.